Ex-King and Z2 game devs raise $5M for Starform game studio

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Starform, a Seattle-based game studio that former King and Z2Live mobile game veterans started, has raised $5 million so that it can create online games across various platforms.
+Starform, a Seattle-based game studio that former King and Z2Live mobile game veterans started, has raised $5 million so that it can create online games for various platforms.

-Bitkraft Ventures led the round with participation from Global Founders Capital, VGames, and Dune Ventures.
+Bitkraft Ventures led the round, with participation from Global Founders Capital, VGames, and Dune Ventures.

-Before that happened, CEO Lou Fasulo and cofounders Josh Rosen, Taylor Daynes, and Jason English had already left and started to form Starform.
+Before that happened, CEO Lou Fasulo and cofounders Josh Rosen, Taylor Daynes, and Jason English had already left and created Starform.
 They raised $1.5 million in the fall of 2019.
 Now they’re back to raise more for their next stage of growth.
-The team has a game in closed beta and it hopes to launch an open beta later this year.
+The team has a game in closed beta, and it hopes to launch an open beta later this year.

 Webinar